Commencement Ceremony Participation

 - First American Realty Parking: 100 MLK Jr. Blvd. (formerly Central St.)

 - Pearl-Elm Municipal Garage: 20 Pearl St.

 - Worcester Common Garage: Eaton Place

 Entering the DCU Convention Center

-Graduates must check in at 12:30PM in the Junior Ballroom
+Graduates must check in at 1:00PM in the Showcase Corner (Door 1)

 To ensure the safety and comfort of all attending events at the DCU Center, event attendees may be subject to a search upon entering the facility.
 Please note that any person with prohibited articles will be turned away at the entrances.

 - Any bags measuring greater than 14" X 16" will NOT be permitted into the convention center such as backpacks, knapsacks, luggage, parcels, briefcases, tablets and like articles.
 Diaper bags will be allowed and will be searched.

 - Firearms, explosives, pepper spray, or other weapons.

 - Thermoses, coolers, or other liquid containers except in cases of medical need, as certified by a physician.